ruby/www.ruby-lang.org/en/news/_posts/2020-12-08-ruby-3-0-0-preview2-released.md

 The specification and implementation are not matured and may be changed in the future, so this feature is marked as experimental and show the "experimental feature" warning when the first `Ractor.new`.

 The following small program calculates `n.prime?` (`n` is relatively a big integer) in parallel with two ractors.
-You will confirm that the program execution is about x2 times faster ompare with the sequential program on the parallel computer.
+You will confirm that the program execution is about x2 times faster compared to the sequential program on the parallel computer.

 ``` ruby
 require 'prime'